Positions, Equipment, and Players

 Protective equipment of the type approved for use in baseball or softball is allowed and encouraged for any player on any team;

 Loose equipment of either team may not be on or near the field;

 All splints, casts, and braces must be padded.
 No protective equipment shall have exposed metal or any other hard material.
 Prostheses may be worn.
 The head umpire prior to the game to evaluate the potential for danger must examine any equipment, which has exposed metal or other hard surface.
 Any equipment, including prostheses, judged by the head umpire to be potentially dangerous is illegal and will not be allowed;

 Prior to the start of the game, the coach and / or captain(s) of each team shall be responsible for verifying to the head umpire that all that team’s players are equipped in compliance with these rules.
 The Head Umpire and / or tournament officers shall determine any questions regarding legality of a player’s equipment;

-Non-traditional playing equipment must be reviewed by the for Beep Baseball before it will be permitted;
+Non-traditional playing equipment must be reviewed by the National Board of Directors for Beep Baseball before it will be permitted;

 Jewelry is prohibited to be worn by all players with the exception of medical alert bracelets or necklaces.
 If a player must wear a medical alert bracelet/necklace, it should be taped to the body so as to remain visible but not present a possible hazard.